sujitojha1/EVA4-S6/README.md

 ### Results .

-1. Best Train Accuracy 98.53%
+1. Best Train Accuracy 98.41%
-2. Best Test Accuracy 98.34%
+2. Best Test Accuracy 99.58%

 ### Analysis

-1. Accuracy > 99.40 consistently for 4 instances in 15 epochs.
+1. Accuracy > 99.40 consistently more than 4 instances.
 2. Model performance is good as difference between train and test is small.